Skip to main content

 Faculty Development Coordinator

-Rebecca is a graduate of Ontario Tech, with a BA (Hons) in Communication and Digital Media Studies.
+Rebecca is a graduate of Ontario Tech's Faculty of Social Sciences and Humanities, with a BA (Hons) in Communication and Digital Media Studies.
 By supporting the TLC, they strive to promote accessibility in post-secondary education and a more equitable distribution of knowledge.